turingschool/career-development-curriculum-site/module_one/week_3_professional_storytelling_branding.md

 ### Telling your story through Branding
 Great brands dont just happen.
 They are nutured and shaped.
 LIke any company that develops an initial brand, over time and through changes they create a
 **REBRAND:** If creating your brand is new or if you are rebranding as you transition into software development it can be done succesfully.
-Now lets define branding.
+First, lets define branding.

 Personal branding is all about telling a consistent story about yourself, building out the details of this story with each profile.
 Whats nice about rebranding is that you dont loose your DNA.
 Instead, you take the parts you want to shape and share as you move into your next career.
 The key is telling your story as a new member of the software industry in as many consistent ways as possible will help you stand out and embrace that identity even more.

-Crafting your unique career story and brand is fundamental before networking or creating or refreshing your LinkedIn profile.
+The key to succesful branding combines knowledge of your target audience, having a unique theme that is memborable and sharing a well crafted professional story that shows (not just tells) who you are, what you bring to the table and HOW you want others to see you (your brand).

 Why is this important?
 According to the online reputation management consultantcy, [BrandYourself](https://brandyourself.com/):